ellenmartin11/lone-GenSEM-MR/Results/Bidirectional Mendelian Randomization Lone and F1.md

 |gTcrej      |ihPf73     |F1      |loneliness |Weighted median           |  139| 0.4874169| 0.0289665| 0.0000000|
 |gTcrej      |ihPf73     |F1      |loneliness |MR Egger (bootstrap)      |  139| 0.1279381| 0.1266754| 0.1560000|

+- all MR methods signficant and consistent, except for MR Egger bootstrap
-- I2 of all instruments = 0.970, I2 of weak instruments = 0.970, so no correction is needed
+- I<sup>2</sup> of all instruments = 0.970, I2 of weak instruments = 0.970, so there does not seem to be weak instrument bias

 ---